HairyFotr/linter/README.md

 Linter is a Scala compiler plugin that adds compile-time checks to help protect against various possible bugs and style problems.

-It's currently a work in progress - some parts will need to be rewritten.

-But it is usable (and useful), and all forms of feedback are very welcome.

-To see it in action, try it out on your code or run `sbt console` in its folder.

 ## Usage

 __Note:__ If you have instructions for another build tool or IDE, or better instructions for current ones, please make a pull request.